KyneSilverhide/expense-manager/README.md

 npm install
  ```

 Open `settings.json` and change the values, if needed.
+Then, rename it to `settings-prod.json`

-Finally, just run meteor with this command (this is an alias to use the `settings.json` file)
+Finally, just run meteor with this command (this is an alias to use the `settings-prod.json` file)
 ```
 meteor npm start
 ```